OpenEvalProject/evals/manuscripts/elife-99602/v1/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/99602/elife-99602-fig3-v1.jpg)

 **Figure 3.:** (A) Variances of expression in sex-biased and non-biased genes for each organ.
 The ranges of relative variances (interquartile range [IQR]/median ratios for transcripts per million [TPM] counts) for the four taxa are displayed as box plots; note that these constitute all values from the four taxa.
 The ‘reciprocal’ values are for the orthologous genes that are sex-biased in one taxon, but not in the other for M. m. domesticus (DOM)-M. m. musculus (MUS) comparisons and M. spretus (SPR)-M. spicilegus (SPI) comparisons.
 The data for this sub-figure are provided in Figure 3—source data 1.
 Most pairwise comparisons are significant (p<<0.01), the ones which are not significant are marked with ‘x’ (all p-values are included in Figure 3—source data 1).
 (B) Results of the McDonald-Kreitman (MK) test for positive selection at coding positions for the sex-biased genes in DOM and MUS.
 The ‘reciprocal’ values are for the orthologous genes that are sex-biased in one taxon, but not in the other.
 Note that this corresponds to different gene sets in DOM and MUS, since they have different sets of sex-biased genes each.
 The alpha values represent the fraction of amino acid substitutions that are predicted to be driven by positive selection.
 The violin plots are derived from the range of alpha values obtained in 1000 bootstrap replications.
 The boxes show the averages and quartiles of the data distribution.
 The averages between all distributions are significantly different from each other (p<<0.01).
-All data, including the gene numbers in the analysis and statistical values, are provided in Figure 3—source data 2.Figure 3—source data 1.Figure 3—source data 2.
+All data, including the gene numbers in the analysis and statistical values, are provided in Figure 3—source data 2.

 To assess whether sex-biased genes are recruited from genes with higher general expression variances, we created reciprocal gene sets with the orthologous sex-biased and non-sex-biased genes in pairwise taxa comparisons (DOM-MUS and SPR-SPI).
 These show variance levels more comparable to those found among the sex-biased genes (Figure 3A), implying that their generally higher variation might help them to become more easily sex-biased, as it has also been suggested for plant sex-biased genes (Scharmann et al., 2021).